mendix/docs/content/en/docs/appstore/modules/siemens/teamcenter/teamcenter-connector-mendix-studio-pro-extension.md

 For specific [[actions]] there may be additional rules.
 These are explained in the separate sections on those [[actions]].

 You can select and deselect the properties, references, and relations depending on the data you need from Teamcenter.
 When you select a reference or relation, a new placeholder entity will be added to the object mapping tree.
-You will need to perform the import mapping for these referenced/related objects in a subsequent step(business object mapping and selection of Teamcenter properties, references, and relations.
+You will need to perform the import mapping for these referenced/related objects in a subsequent step (business object mapping and selection of Teamcenter properties, references, and relations).